Tetris: Versions

-Tetris has been released on a multitude of platforms since its initial creation.
-It is available on many game consoles, personal computers, smartphones, among other platforms.
-To date, Guinness World Records recognizes Tetris as the video game with the most ports, totaling over 220 versions across over 70 platforms.
-Across its multiple versions, Tetriss core gameplay has remained consistent.
+Tetris has been released on multiple platforms, including game consoles, personal computers, and smartphones.
+Pajitnov said there are hundreds of versions of Tetris.
+Guinness World Records recognizes Tetris as the most ported video game, having appeared on at least 70 platforms, and as the video game with the most distinct versions (approximately 220 official), each featuring unique elements such as music and images.

+The core gameplay has remained consistent.
 Since 1996, the Tetris Company has maintained annual standard specifications for authorized versions of Tetris.
 Pajitnov considers these guidelines a baseline for different versions and not "set in stone".
 Several game mechanics of Tetris have been changed over time.
 For example, the distribution of tetrominoes was completely randomized in early versions, while modern versions use a "bag system", in which each tetromino is guaranteed to appear once in a set of seven.
 Other mechanics that have become standardized in modern versions include the ability to hold tetrominoes to swap with later pieces, introduced in The New Tetris (1999), and the super rotation system and infinite spin, introduced in Tetris Worlds (2001).

-The original Elektronica 60 version of Tetris had no music.
+The original Elektronika 60 version of Tetris had no music.
 Spectrum Holobyte's version of Tetris in the United States exoticized the Soviet origins through elements such as Russian music, including Pyotr Ilyich Tchaikovsky's "Trepak" from The Nutcracker and Reinhold Glière's "Russian Sailor Dance" from The Red Poppy.
 This approach differed from other versions of Tetris from other countries at the time: Mirrorsoft's Commodore 64 versions in Europe used an atmospheric soundtrack, and Sega's arcade version in Japan used a synthesized pop-influenced soundtrack.
 Nintendo's versions for NES and Game Boy continued the pattern of using Russian music.
 The NES version uses Tchaikovsky's "Dance of the Sugar Plum Fairy" from The Nutcracker as Music A, with the Russian-influenced Music B and the mellow Music C having unclear origins.
-The Game Boy version has the 1860s Russian folk tune "Korobeiniki" for Music A, an original composition by Hirokazu Tanaka for Music B, and the Menuet of Johann Sebastian Bach's French Suite no. 3 for Music C. "Korobeiniki" has become primarily associated with Tetris as its main theme and would be used in most significant versions within the series, as mandated by the Tetris Company guidelines.
+The Game Boy version has the 1860s Russian folk tune "Korobeiniki" for Music A, an original composition by Hirokazu Tanaka for Music B, and the Menuet of Johann Sebastian Bach's French Suite no. 3 for Music C. "Korobeiniki" has become primarily associated with Tetris as its main theme and would be used in most significant versions of the game, as mandated by the Tetris Company guidelines.